-transaction refers to a unique user that has initiated a verification through Berbix Verify.
+Transaction refers to a unique set of verifications requested for a given user.
+You might create multiple transactions for a given user, but Berbix will keep those distinct.
 The history of all transactions for your account is available in the Transactions tab within the Berbix Dashboard.

-- User Info: Name, Date of Birth, Age, etc.
+- User information: Name, Date of Birth, Age, etc.

-- Document Info: Document Type, Expiry Date, Issue Date, etc.
+- Document information: Document Type, Expiry Date, Issue Date, etc.

 Beneath the document details, Berbix provides a cropped photo from the Photo ID alongside the user provided selfie and liveness check image (if enabled).
 The document photo will be compared to the selfie image and the selfie image will also be compared to the liveness check.

 In the example below, the provided selfie was an

 unlikely match when compared to the document photo but was a